jholsten/me2e/README.md

 Furthermore, the heterogeneity of the individual components of a Microservice System also makes it difficult to set up the test environment on which the End-to-End-Tests are executed.

 The fundamental aim of me2e is to reduce these difficulties when developing End-to-End-Tests for Microservice Systems and to simplify writing such tests with as little effort as possible.
-To this end, me2e uses [JUnit5](https://junit.org/junit5/) as a test framework and [Docker-Compose](https://docs.docker.com/compose/) for defining and setting up the test environment.
+To this end, me2e uses [JUnit5](https://junit.org/junit5/) (a.k.a.
+JUnit Jupiter) as a test framework and [Docker-Compose](https://docs.docker.com/compose/) for defining and setting up the test environment.
 The library offers interfaces for the following core functions:
 - **Setting up the Test Environment:** Using Docker-Compose, a temporary test environment is started for each execution of the End-to-End-Tests
 - **Simulating external Services:** Mocking the REST APIs of third-party services